DanielFarber/piler/README.md

 Technology used:

-The library has 4 modular connections which use Active_record to persist to the database(PostGresQL):
+The library has 4 modular connections which use Active_record to persist to the database(PostgreSQL):

 require_relative "../lib/comment.rb" require_relative "../lib/neighborhood.rb" require_relative "../lib/report.rb" require_relative "../lib/user.rb"